CollerDevTeam/style-guides/CSS/css-guide.md

 ### Avoid the use of !important

 Using !important overrides all specificity no matter how high it is.
 We like to avoid using it for this reason.
 Most of the time it is not necessary.
 Even if you need to override a selector in a stylesheet you don't have access to, there are usually ways to override it without using !important.
 Avoid using it if possible.

+*Why?*: It breaks the intent of any other rules, and is promotes bad design.